image

 Critical path analysis

-• Identify the sequence of crucial tasks affecting project duration
+• Identification of the sequence of critical tasks that determine project duration

-• Determine the minimum time needed to complete the project
+• Calculation of the minimum time required to complete the project

 • Focus on activities that directly impact the project timeline.